-- Lee Won-jo, age 47, detained in 1996, former North Korean ambassador to Indonesia.
+Lee Won-jo, age 47, detained in 1996, former North Korean ambassador to Indonesia.
 Crime: Criticized North Korea's isolationist foreign policy with a counselor at the embassy.
 He was put on a plane within two hours of his conversation and shipped to Yoduk Detention camp.
-Currently assigned at work unit No. 3 of an independent platoon. - 2.
-Kim Dae-sung, age 62, detained in 1996, former trade counselor stationed in Libya (originally a party secretary at the foreign ministry).
+Currently assigned at work unit No. 3 of an independent platoon.

+- Kim Dae-sung, age 62, detained in 1996, former trade counselor stationed in Libya (originally a party secretary at the foreign ministry).
 Crime: His son defected to South Korea.
 Currently assigned at work unit No. 1. - 3.
 Kim Hi-chil, age 61, detained in May 1997, former director of Trade Management Office, South Hwanghae province.
 Crime: During the economic hardship, he commented at a drinking party with friends, Kim Jong II sold out the economy.
 Currently assigned at work unit No. 1. - 4.
 Paik Nam-chil, age 42, detained in 1996, formerly a staff at No. 3 Building of the inter-Korean liaison office.
 Crime: Addicted to narcotics.
 He was charged with the crime of failure in the bears' gall-bladder trading (smuggling) company for North Korea between Hong Kong and China.
 Currently assigned to work unit No. 1. - 5.
 Kim Hyung-sup, age 29, detained at the end of Oct.
 1997, former sergeant at the Social Safety Agency (His father was a civil defense director of Pyongyang).
 Crime: He and eight of his classmates (from Non-Commissioned Officer school) agreed that North Korea was a society that trampled on freedom.
 They conspired to terrorize against the defense minister and social safety minister and others.
 Their plot was uncovered and they were arrested.
 They all had tattoos on their arms with the words Sungdo (disciples) as they worked out terror plans.
-(Their fathers were all director-level officials at the Central Party or the
+(Their fathers were all director-level officials at the Central Party or the Cabinet.)

-- Cabinet.)
 They were all arrested and currently assigned separately to work units No. 1, 2, and 3. - 6.
 Kim Chul-soo, age 60, detained at the end of 1995, former director of Central Railroad (His brother was director at Marine and Land Affairs Bureau in the Cabinet.)
 Crime: He sold the rail-line blueprints of the Central Railroad to China.
 Currently assigned as a caretaker at a duck farm. - 7.
 Lee Chul, age 57, detained in 1997, a former chairman of Taekwondo Association in South Hamkyung province.
-Crime: In connection with the food shortage, he commented, Kim Jong II was standing on top of the people's corpses.
+Crime: In connection with the food shortages, he commented, Kim Jong II was standing on top of the people's corpses.
 He was arrested and currently assigned to work unit No. 2. - 8.
 Han Young-chun, age 34, detained in 1996, former coal-miner at the Musan Coal Mine.
 Crime: While in the military he and three of his comrades tried to defect to South Korea with information about the Yongbyon Nuclear Power Plant.
 They were caught while crossing the border to China.
 Currently assigned to work unit No. 1. - 9.
 Kim Chul-soo, age 56, detained in November 1998, former deputy manager at Musan Coal-mine in North Hamkyung province.
 Crime: He tried to smuggle out to China the gold bullions the Japanese had buried in the mine, which he discovered.
-Currently assigned to work unit No. 1. - 10.
-Kim Ok-sun, female, age 43, detained in 1995, former housewife in Haesanjin City, Yangkang province.
-Crime: Tried to smuggle out an ox-tail of an illegally slaughtered ox to China.
-(Ox and cow are used as a means of transportation, and illegal slaughtering is subject to 10-years' in prison) Currently assigned to work unit No. 1. - 11.
-Lee Chung-gun, age 41, detained in 1996, former overseas student in Germany.
-(His father was chief secretary at Chungdan County, South Hwanghae province.)
-Crime: He was charged with espionage with funds from the South Korean embassy.
 Currently assigned to work unit No. 1.